WP Buffs Blog |

 Here’s how to use Simple Custom CSS:

-• Step 1: Install the Simple Custom CSS plugin and activate.
+• Step 1: Install the Simple Custom CSS plugin and activate it.

 • Step 2: Go to Appearance > Custom CSS and add your custom CSS (see example above).